 Spoiler Alert: Movie Ending

-Brillstein arrives at the Klein home to celebrate the airline’s settlement offer, bringing a fruit basket.
-Max eats one of the strawberries, but this time, he experiences allergic reaction.
+Brillstein arrives at the Klein home to celebrate the airline’s settlement offer, bringing with him a fruit basket.
+Max eats one of the strawberries, but this time around, he experiences allergic reaction.
 Resuscitated by Laura, he survives, and recovers his emotional connection to his family, to the world, and to the reality of yet another chance at life.

-The film’s soundtrack features the first movement of Henryk Górecki’s Symphony No. 3, subtitled “Symphony of Sorrowful Songs.”
+The film’s soundtrack features the first movement of Henryk Górecki’s Symphony No. 3, which is subtitled as “Symphony of Sorrowful Songs.”

 Cast